markc/markup/README.md

 Markup README
 =============

-###### Copyright &copy; 2011 Mark Constable, License: [AGPLv3]
+###### Copyright &copy; 2012 Mark Constable, License: [AGPLv3]

-This project was going to be my attempt at a modified and simpler version of [Showdown], a Javascript port of the original perl based [Markdown], but after a few days hacking and going around in circles I discovered [marked] which is almost ideal for my needs and much easier to modify, if need be.
-The project does include a single file HTML5/CSS3 [MarkupTest] page that provides a minimal editor and markup preview system with a few interesting features:
+This simple project is a single file HTML5/CSS3 [MarkupTest] page that provides a minimal editor and markup preview system with a few interesting features:

-- a single self contained page, just wget [index.html]
+* a single self contained page, just wget [index.html]
-- example of including marked.js directly from its Github repo
+* example of including marked.js directly from its Github repo
-- example live site taking advantage of Githubs gh-pages branch
+* example live site taking advantage of Githubs gh-pages branch
-- minimal HTML5/CSS3 page template for any purpose
+* minimal HTML5/CSS3 page template for any purpose
-- an ultra simple AJAX GET function that does not require jQuery
+* an ultra simple AJAX GET function that does not require jQuery
-- example of using localStorage() to save the editor contents
+* example of using localStorage() to save the editor contents
-- example of using [QtCreator] generic project files
+* example of using [QtCreator] generic project files
-- dynamic CSS pagesize using `body {font-size: 100%;}`
+* dynamic CSS pagesize using `body {font-size: 100%;}`
-- CSS3 rollover link "buttons" and body pagesize transition
+* CSS3 rollover link "buttons" and body pagesize transition
-- won't work with older versions of IE (yes, that's a feature)
+* won't work with older versions of IE (yes, that's a feature)

 How To Setup Github Project Pages
 ---------------------------------

 [pages.github.com] describes how to set up a Github managed website for both users and projects.
 Here we will focus on how to set up a **project site** using this project as a guiding example where the master branch contains only files intended for the gh-pages website.
 In this case our web files are already managed in the master branch so we just want a gh-pages branch to mirror the master branch in a way that we don't have to manually merge our changes from the master branch to the gh-pages branch.

     PROJECT=    # your Github project name
     USERNAME=   # your Github user name